Logiqx/gps-details/docs/devices/garmin/power/README.md

 "GPS Only" appears to have been ditched because the "Extended Battery" and "Max Battery" profiles both use "GPS + Galileo".
 However, I wouldn't entirely rule out the possibility of those settings downgrading to "GPS Only" in some scenarios.
 These findings were confirmed by the [GPS Events](../developer/gps-events.md) inside FIT files from the fenix 9 Pro.
 It is also worth noting that the [battery estimates](https://docs.google.com/spreadsheets/d/1JgJJNWAgFoC59cPQnlPvR_oOnTK9rUo2PIFP8X9-_PE/edit?usp=sharing) also go a long way to corroborating these findings, and they were helpful prior to any testing.

 Whether or not Garmin are still using the Synaptics SYN4778 (chip inside the fenix 8) remains to be seen.
 Since the fenix 8 and fenix 9 both use the same GPS software version (currently 11.02), I suspect they are both using a Synaptics chipset.
 The only way to know for sure is to open up the watch and to have a proper look.
-Hopefully [Ferhad Fidan](https://www.f-blog.info/garmin-fenix-8-review-but-only-the-internals/) will treat us to a future teardown of the fenix 9 in the near future!
+Hopefully [Ferhad Fidan](https://www.f-blog.info/garmin-fenix-8-review-but-only-the-internals/) will treat us to a teardown of the fenix 9 some time in the near future!